capensis/canopsis/doc/sakura/TR/tr__snooze.rst

 added to alarms to record the last snooze step.

-To retrieve non-snoozed alarms, a mongo filter filtering snooze=null or snooze_end < now could be applied.
+To retrieve non-snoozed alarms, a mongo filter filtering snooze=null or snooze_end < now is applied by default.

 If a snoozed alarm is snoozed again :

- - the second snooze will be appended to steps
+ - The last snooze will be appended to steps
- - the snooze property end time will be updated with the second snooze end time
+ - The new snooze will overwrite ``snooze`` field

+Consequences :

+ - A snoozed alarm that is snoozed again will stop being snoozed at the end of the most recent snooze
+ - If the second snooze has a duration of 0 seconds, this behaviour achieve an 'un-snooze' function

 Configuration
 -------------

+As a first step, two global configuration directives are configurable in etc/schema.d/crecord.statusmanagement.json :

+ - auto_snooze : Do alarms have to be automatically snoozed after creation ?
+ - snooze_default_time : Default snooze duration, either used in context of automatic snoozes or if a snooze event is received wi no duration property.

-As a first step, a global snooze time for all entities will be configurable in etc/schema.d/crecord.statusmanagement.json.
-When contextv2 will be available, automatic snooze time by entity will be used instead.
+When contextv2 will be available, those properties will be configurable by (group of) entity instead.